dojot/dojot/tools/kafka/loopback/README.md

 ```

 After receiving the above message, the Loopback service transforms it to create the following
-actuation message, that is sent to `admin.device-manager.device`:
+actuation message, that is sent to the `admin.device-manager.device` topic:

 ```json
 {